This policy applies to information I collect about:

 - People who contact me through this website or in any other form;

-- People who use my psychotherapy, counselling services or supervision services (Clients).
+- People who use my psychotherapy, counselling, supervision, training, consultancy, or any other services (Clients).

 The purposes of processing